MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 - **Conditional access (CA) for Azure AD joined devices**.
 IT admins can control user access to organizational resources from Azure AD joined Surface Hubs by assigning device policies per their corporate security and compliance requirements.
 - **Support for non Global admins for Azure AD joined devices**.
 Customers can choose a more granular set of admins within their admin hierarchy to manage Surface Hub.
 To learn more, see [Configure non Global admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).

-### Browser and pen

-- **New Microsoft Edge installed by default**.
-Microsoft Edge has been rebuilt for optimal compatibility performance, security and privacy.
-To learn more, see [Manage Microsoft Edge on Surface Hub](surface-hub-install-chromium-edge.md).
+### Inking improvements

-- **Dual-pen inking on Surface Hub 2S**.
+- **Support for dual-pen inking on Surface Hub 2S**.
 Use the whiteboard and collaborate side-by-side on Surface Hub 2S with two Surface Hub 2 Pens.
-The firmware updates required to enable dual-pen inking will be released with a subsequent update.
+Any system hardware update installed after upgrading to Windows 10 Team 2020 will add firmware support for this scenario.

 ### Microsoft Teams

 - **Microsoft Teams installed by default**.
-Microsoft Teams is included as the default Meetings, calling and collaboration app on new Surface Hub devices, which can be changed or configured via MDM or directly on Surface Hub using the Settings app.
+Microsoft Teams is included as the default app for meetings, calls & collaboration on new Surface Hub devices, which can be changed or configured via MDM or directly on Surface Hub using the Settings app.
 To learn more, see [Deploy Microsoft Teams](/MicrosoftTeams/teams-surface-hub).
 - **Support for Proximity Join with Microsoft Teams**.
 Proximity Join lets users take scheduled Microsoft Teams calls on a nearby Surface Hub using their laptop or phone.
 It also lets users transition an in-progress meeting to a nearby Surface Hub.
 Windows 10 Team 2020 Update adds Mobile Device Management (MDM) support to configure Proximity Join.
 To learn more, see:

   - [Microsoft Teams Blog](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-devices-for-shared-spaces-july-and-august-update/ba-p/1604833).